Ly0n/awesome-robotic-tooling/README.md

 * [kalibr_allan](https://github.com/rpng/kalibr_allan) - IMU Allan standard deviation charts for use with Kalibr and inertial kalman filters
 * [pyquaternion](https://github.com/KieranWynn/pyquaternion) - is a full-featured Python module for representing and using quaternions
 * [robot_calibration](https://github.com/mikeferguson/robot_calibration/) - This package offers calibration of a number of parameters of a robot, such as: 3D Camera intrinsics, extrinsics Joint angle offsets and robot frame offsets
+* [multi_sensor_calibration](https://github.com/tudelft-iv/multi_sensor_calibration/) - contains a calibration tool to calibrate a sensor setup consisting of lidars, radars and cameras

 ## Sensor Processing
 ### Perception Pipeline